dbgid/EVMTokenScanner/README.md

 # Info
 This is first version, that currently just have a three EVM chain like: <strong>ETHEREUM, BINANCE SMART CHAIN and Polygon</strong>

-this repository using grabing method, may if there in official website in thier element website. this repository can't work and need to be update.
+this repository using grabing method, may if there in official website in thier element website update, this repository can't work and need to be update.

 # Feature